 Jacinta ALLAN (Bendigo East - Premier) (14:06): In answering the supplementary question from the Leader of the Opposition I draw the Leader of the Opposition to the answer I gave to the substantive question.
 I do not think I could have been clearer for the benefit of the opposition, and so I will go through it again: absolutely I support the work that the police minister is doing engaging with police and, most importantly, backing the men and women of Victoria Police.
-We value the work of Victoria Police, and the way we demonstrate that we value the work of the Victorian police is by, through the work of the police minister -
+We value the work of Victoria Police, and the way we demonstrate that we value the work of the Victorian police is by, through the work of the police minister, backing them with the tools and the resources and the powers that they need to continue to keep our community safe.